wtvamp/Epiq.AppSupport.Button.Component/README.md

-# Epiq.AppSupport.Button.Component
+# Epiq.AppSupportAppIntegration.Component
-ReactJS Component for chat button to be hosted in all Epiq Apps
+ReactJS Component that connects to SignalR to get real time notificaitons from Epiq